krateoplatformops/oasgen-provider/docs/USAGE_GUIDE.md

 ## Best Practices

-1. **Incremental Development**: Start with a small subset of endpoints
+1. **Incremental Development**: Start with a small subset of endpoints and gradually expand
-2. **Monitoring**: Set up alerts for the `rest-dynamic-controller` pods
+2. **Log inspection**: Regularly check controller logs for errors, warnings or to verify correct behavior
-3. **Documentation**: Maintain a changelog for your OAS modifications
+3. **Documentation**: Maintain a changelog for your OAS modifications (if any)

 ## Troubleshooting

 ### Common Issues

 - **CRD not created**: Check RestDefinition status and controller logs
-- **Authentication issues**: Verify securitySchemes in OAS match actual API requirements
+- **Authentication issues**: Verify `securitySchemes` in OAS match actual API requirements
 - **Type errors**: Ensure all fields have proper type definitions

 ### Detailed Solutions